-Muse Scholars regularly receive invitations to attend discussions with distinguished artists, scholars and faculty, as well as offers for discounted or free tickets to stage performances both on and off campus, among other perks described below.
+Muse Scholars regularly receive invitations to attend discussions with distinguished artists, scholars and faculty, as well as offers for discounted or free tickets to stage performances both on and off campus, among other benefits described below.

 Wednesdays at One